Maverick-Low/Maverick-Low/README.md

 ### 👋 Hi, I'm Maverick

-An aspiring front-end developer looking to get my foot into the industry.

-When I'm not coding, you can find me at the local climbing centre or learning about UI design
+When I'm not working you can find me at the local climbing centre or learning about UI design ,

-🟢 **Status**: Learning Full-Stack development and React
+🟢 **Status**: Working as an Integration Specialist at FasterPay

 ## 🚀 Tech Stack
 #### Languages 👨‍💻: `Python` `JavaScript` `C` `Java`